Syntax Document

 package.toml

-Creating a package.toml file in the project root directory automatically enables package management features.
-This file defines project information and dependencies.
+Create package.toml in project root directory to automatically enable package management functionality, this file defines project information and dependencies:

 authors = ["Alice <a@example.com>"]